-f.
+21.h.
 Stalking

-Stalking means engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for their safety or the safety of others, or suffer substantial emotional distress.
-A "course of conduct" means two or more acts, including acts in which the stalker directly, indirectly, or through third parties follows, pursues, interferes with the safe environment of, monitors, observes, surveils, threatens, or communicates to or about a person in a way prohibited or that interferes with a person's property.
-Stalking may be conducted through any method, action, device or means.
-Substantial emotional distress means significant mental suffering or anguish.
+Stalking is defined as engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for the person's safety or the safety of others or suffer substantial emotional distress.
+A course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property.
+A reasonable person means a reasonable person under similar circumstances and with similar identities to the complainant.
+Substantial emotional distress means significant mental suffering or anguish that may but does not necessarily require medical or other professional treatment or counseling.